sr-murthy/ccm/README.rst

    In [37]: H.source_code_graph.number_of_edges() - H.source_code_graph.number_of_nodes() + 2
    Out[37]: 2

 In both these examples, the CCMs computed using the bytecode graph and source code graph were identical - this is because the decision points in both represent simple conditions involving a comparison of two values, and do not consist of a compound condition composed of two or more comparisons.
-With a decision point involving a simple condition, both branches of the associated branching instruction will be instructions in other blocks.
+With a decision point involving a simple condition, both branches of the associated branching instruction will lead to instructions in other blocks.
 This is not the case where a decision point involves a compound condition.

 Here is a third example involving a function with a decision point involving a compound condition, where the CCMs from the bytecode graph and source code graph differ.

 .. code-block:: python

    In [38]: def nonzero(x):
         ...:     if x < 0 or x > 0 :
         ...:         return True
         ...:     return False

-   In [38]: xdis(nonzero)
+   In [39]: xdis(nonzero)
     2           0 LOAD_FAST                0 (x)
                 2 LOAD_CONST               1 (0)
                 4 COMPARE_OP               0 (<)